The Origin of “Jehovah’s” Witnesses

 8. Jehovah’s Witnesses deny Jesus died on a cross and say the cross is a pagan religious symbol that was adopted by the church years later.

-The Watchtower scoffs at the idea that Jesus died on a cross.
+The Watchtower scoffs at the belief that Jesus died on a cross.
 Jehovah’s Witnesses are taught that it was not a cross Jesus was hung upon but an upright post with no crossbeam—something they call a “torture stake” in the Watchtower’s edition of the Bible (The New World Translation).

 Jehovah’s Witnesses are taught to abhor the cross and new converts are expected to destroy any crosses they have rather than simply dispose of them.